-Emojis now available in more than 150 locales, including English (Great Britain), French (France), German (Germany), Spanish (Spain), and more..
+In addition, emojis now available in more than 150 locales, including English (Great Britain), French (France), German (Germany), Spanish (Spain), and more.

 What’s new on system experience

-- Windows 10 version 1809 introduces a safe remove experience for external GPUs connected via Thunderbolt 3.
+You’re also getting a safer remove experience for external GPUs connected via Thunderbolt 3.
 The new experience allows you to know which apps are currently running on the external graphics processor to safely close them to prevent data loss as you disconnect the device.

 Just like in version 1803, Task Manager now shows an icon when a process is suspended in the Status column of the Processes tab.
 In addition, when you hover over the leaf icon, you will now see a tooltip describing what it means.

 Windows 10 Pro for Workstations

 Also, Microsoft is making some changes, and now default setup includes productivity and enterprise focused apps instead of consumer apps and games.

 What’s new on Microsoft Edge